 - Paper Containers – commonly used to transport food and are capable of retaining both hot and cold foods, paper containers are often used by takeaway businesses.
 They are designed to be leak proof and are suitable for recycling due to their biodegradable and compostable properties.

 Whilst there are a number of options available if you’re looking to store your food, none come close to a stainless steel shipping container if you are looking to store large amounts of food or hoping to transport it over long distances.
 If you are in the market for steel container hire in London for food storage or transport, then we can help.
-We have over 35 years’ experience in the industry, so you can rest assured you’ll always receive fantastic service when dealing with our expert advisors.
+We have over 35 years’ experience in the site cabin and storage container industry, so you can rest assured you’ll always receive fantastic service when dealing with our expert advisors.